justkidding-scripts/sliver/docs/sliver-docs/pages/docs/md/DNS C2.md

 ### DNS Canaries

 DNS Canaries are unique per-binary domains that are optionally inserted during the string obfuscation process.
 These domains are not actually used by the implant code and are deliberately _not obfuscated_ so that they show up if someone runs `strings` on the implant.
-If these domains are ever resolved (and you have a `dns` listener running) you'll get an alert telling which specific file was discovered by the blue team.
+If these domains are ever resolved (and you have a `dns` listener running) you'll get an alert telling which specific file was discovered by the .

 Example `generate` command with canaries, make sure to use the FQDN: